fenning-research-group/op_sim/README.md

 ## Motivation

-This repo is dedicated to the pipeline design and operation of FDTD (Lumerical) and SETFOS (TMM+RT) softwares, along with other tried methods to simulate/model the performance of MHP and MHP 2T tandems.
+This repo is dedicated to the pipeline design and operation of FDTD (Lumerical) and SETFOS (TMM+RT) softwares, along with other tried methods to simulate/model the performance of metal halide perovskites (MHP) and MHP-Silicon 2T tandems.

 ### Demo of FDTD Results